About

 How To Make Caramelized White Chocolate Pastry Cream

-Jump to Recipe Print Recipe
+Jump to Recipe

 Perfectly sweet, creamy and light, Pastry cream filling

-If you want to take that white chocolate flavour and kick it up a notch, then you have to caramelize it.
-It turns regular, creamy, sweet white chocolate into a glorious, caramel coloured sauce with an incredible caramel-fudge flavour!
-As someone who doesn’t really like white chocolate (I find it simply too sweet), this completely transforms my opinion of it every time, without fail!
+And if you want to take that white chocolate flavor and kick it up a notch, then you have to caramelize it.
+It turns regular, creamy, sweet white chocolate into a glorious, caramel colored sauce with an incredible caramel-fudge flavor!

-How to make caramelized white chocolate.
+How to make caramelized white chocolate

-⇒You need to find good quality white chocolate made with cocoa butter (not the other kind).
+You need to find good quality white chocolate made with cocoa butter (not the other kind).
 Chop the white chocolate into smaller pieces.

-⇒Spread this on a tray that’s lined with a silpat (or non stick silicone baking mat).
+Spread this on a tray that’s lined with a silpat (or non stick silicone baking mat).

 Place the chocolate in an oven on its lowest setting (the lowest setting on my oven is “keep warm”, which is less than 200°F / 90°C.